Leland is a movie lover from way back! He offers tasteful critiques and original insights to help you make an informed viewing decision.

 "Prior to Barnum," says Jackman, "it was opera and Shakespeare, all a bit stuffy.
 Then he comes along and says, 'Let's just have some fun!' and he made sure people left his show happier than when they came in."

 Barnum is a down on his luck dreamer.
-With ambition and salesmanship he manages to procure a large building in New York where he opens his Barnum's American Museum.
+With ambition and salesmanship, he manages to procure a large building in New York where he opens his Barnum's American Museum.
 Realizing that while the museum may be interesting featuring wax mannequins, it won't pay the bills.
 Fueled by a suggestion from one of his little girls he begins acquiring his "oddities."
 Placing fliers around the city calling for unique people, Barnum soon finds himself in the company of a giant, Siamese twins, a bearded lady, acrobats, the tattooed man, jugglers, fire swallowers, et al.

 In a sense, Jackman gives a self-fulfilling prophecy; he compares Barnum with such visionaries as Elon Musk and Steve Jobs, saying "he really saw the world differently than other people."
 This film, under the guidance of Jackman, epitomizes that sentiment in that it is a film that not only sees the world differently, but compels the audience to do the same.
 The "oddities" are indeed odd.
 Some are grotesque in appearance, others bizarre, all demanding your attention.
 But when you listen to the words of the songs, you forget all that and find yourself rooting for them, cheering for them, hoping for them.
 In them, you will begin to see yourself.

 It takes something special to surprise us in a movie nowadays, doesn't it?
 Special effects dazzle us but often fall short in terms of acting talent and storyline.
 This one doesn't.
 It's one surprise after another showcased by actors and actresses that can do it all.
 Zendaya and Efron do their own stunt work.
 They ALL sing and dance.
 The chemistry between Jackman and Williams is superb as it is with Efron and Zendaya.
-Something else that impressed me was how well the vocals complimented one and other.
-The harmonies, unisons, and banter was first class.
+Something else that impressed me was how well the vocals complemented one another.
+The harmonies, unisons, and banter were first class.
 I especially enjoyed the "Other Side" number featuring Jackman and Efron in a singing/dancing bar scene (the one I missed the first time) with flying shot glasses and incredibly coordinated slides and side steps.
 Barnum is trying to persuade Efron's character, Phillip Carlyle, to financially support his show.
-The song is comprised of Barnum's linguistic, influential magic and of course wins over the skeptical Carlyle.
+The song is comprised of Barnum's linguistic, influential magic and of course, wins over the skeptical Carlyle.
 Efron's vocal inflections perfectly capture the attitude of the snide young playwright, with rich boy condescension.

 A constant theme throughout is that of Barnum's not being accepted by New York society.
 No matter how high his star rises he is still viewed as coming from and, belonging to, the gutter.
 Jackman shows with perfect subtle, clarity the insecurity this treatment has on the character demonstrating that there is more to life than financial success.
 There is respect and dignity, virtues Barnum extends to the "rejects" that comprise his circus.